Beyond Condoms: What CSHE Includes

-- Identity (ID) addresses several fundamental aspects of people’s understanding of who they are.
+- Identity (ID) and orientation addresses several fundamental aspects of people’s understanding of who they are.

 - Pregnancy and Reproduction (PR) addresses information about how pregnancy happens and decision-making to avoid a pregnancy.

-- Sexually Transmitted Diseases and HIV (SH) provides both content and skills for understanding and avoiding STDs and HIV, including how they are transmitted, their signs and symptoms and testing and treatment.
+- Sexually Transmitted Infections including HIV (SH) provides both content and skills for understanding and avoiding STIs, including how they are transmitted, their signs and symptoms, as well as the importance of testing and treatment.

-- Healthy Relationships (HR) offers guidance to students on how to successfully navigate changing relationships among family, peers and partners.
+- Healthy Relationships (HR) offers guidance to students on how to successfully navigate relationships especially between partners.
 Special emphasis is given in the National Sexuality Education Standards to the increasing use and impact of technology within relationships.